complexorganizations/content-blocker/.github/readme.md

 - content blocker is a general purpose blocker that can block practically anything on the internet, but is most commonly used to block advertisements, tracking, and pornography.
 - DNS queries on the DNS server are canceled, saving bandwidth.

+### Goals
+- Lists containing valid hosts that have been unified.
+- Domains and subdomains that are duplicated are removed from the list.

 ### Variants
 | Name     | Description                | URL      |
 | :------- | :------------------------- | :------- |